mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 Family Game Experience as an inclusive Fund of Knowledge - Knowledge of a games and gaming culture is sometimes drawn upon by teachers as a concrete example of a coding concepts.
 More research is needed on ways to draw out attitudes and knowledge of game cultures and bring them into the learning environment in an inclusive way.

 My own research into strategies to do this is explored in the second half of this chapter.

+There are significant challenges to adopting project-based approaches in the UK schooling context that are likely to be share with other traditional schooling context.
+Specifically, lack of time for sustained an iterative project approaches, and teachers who lack experience with in delivery project-based approaches especially where student choice is involved and the complexities this brings to supporting learners in that context.

 I propose, there is potential to draw on family experience in the classroom and that working with families to make games together is a fertile research base to jointly create learning activities with a wider focus.